khaveesh/DAA-DoubleHelix/README.md

 Without loss of generality, we can also prove for induction over j.

-Hence by induction, we have succesfully proved that the path taken by this method gives the maximum sum.
+Hence by induction, we have successfully proved that the path taken by this method gives the maximum sum.

 ## Complexity